PPE Unite FAQs

 Q: What types of businesses and organizations are eligible?

-A: Small businesses, nonprofits and organizations operating as a sole proprietor, partnerships, LLC, C or S-Corp, or micro-enterprises are eligible.
+A: Private businesses, nonprofits and organizations operating as a sole proprietor, partnerships, LLC, C or S-Corp, or micro-enterprises are eligible.

 Q: Are nonprofits eligible?

 A: Yes, nonprofits are eligible for the PPE Unite™ program.

 Q: What PPE is required for my business?

 A: The Los Angeles County Department of Public Health, CDC, and public health officials recommend frequent hand washing with soap and water, use of face coverings for employees and customers, and use of hand sanitizer in between hand washing.
 Face masks are recommended for employees who operate with general public interaction, like restaurants, to provide additional protection and safety.

 Q: I operate multiple businesses and locations.
 Do each of my businesses need to be registered for a separate subscription plan?